sanger640/panda_express/README.md

 ## To Do:
-- camera setup (zoom in better positioning); external calibration?
-    - calibration needed for the output
-        - you output ee pose in robot frame
-        - before training, convert it to camera frame
-        - can move the camera to new pose as well and should be relatively fine (still have to double check)
+- Implement Camera Calibration: When recording demonstration high chance camera can be moved, so policy trained on uncalibrated cameras are very brittle.
+Best to implement camera calibration (and recording the calibration values every waypoint) to make the policy robust to accidental (or intentional) camera pose changes.
+- Using tactile sensing to train diffusion policies.

 ## Done
-- update gripper to implement blocking stop command: https://github.com/facebookresearch/fairo/pull/1417/files
+- Update gripper to implement blocking stop command: https://github.com/facebookresearch/fairo/pull/1417/files
     - fork and update and then only clone that in docker
 - dual camera setup
     - 2 fixed